Pendolino Tilting Train, Italy

-There are currently around 400 Pendolino trains operating in 11 countries across Europe including Italy, Portugal, Slovenia, Finland, Russia, the Czech Republic, UK, Switzerland, China, Germany and Romania.
+There are currently approximately 400 Pendolino trains operating in 11 countries across Europe, including Italy, Portugal, Slovenia, Finland, Russia, the Czech Republic, UK, Switzerland, China, Germany and Romania.

 The first working prototype was developed and launched by Fiat Ferroviaria in 1969.
 Known as ETR Y 0160, it had an electrically powered tilting car body and was the first to be given the name Pendolino.
 The prototype was followed by the construction of two more units of electric multiple unit-ETR 401.